flutter/website/src/content/cookbook/architecture/result.md

   }
 }
 ```

-However, as multiple developers can work on the same codebase,
-it is not unusual that a developer might forget to properly capture exceptions.
-The following code will compile and run,
+In reality, a developer might forget to properly capture exceptions and end up with the following code.
+It would compile and run,
 but will crash if one of the exceptions mentioned previously occurs:

 <?code-excerpt "lib/no_result.dart (UserProfileViewModelNoTryCatch)" replace="/NoTryCatch//g"?>